Cortisol

 What actually lowers cortisol

 - Sleep 7-9 hours regularly.
 The strongest cortisol-modulating intervention by far.
-One night of 4 hours raises next-day cortisol by 30 percent.
+One night of 4 hours' sleep raises cortisol the following evening by about 37 percent.

 - Cap caffeine at 200 mg before noon.
 Late afternoon caffeine raises cortisol AND fragments sleep AND raises next-morning cortisol.

 - Move daily, but don't overtrain.
-Moderate exercise lowers baseline cortisol; chronic high-intensity training without recovery raises it.
+Regular moderate exercise generally keeps the cortisol response in check; chronic high-intensity training without recovery (overtraining) can raise cortisol.

 - Time outdoors in morning daylight.
 Helps the cortisol awakening response and the evening drop.